-Names of award-winning Polish breweries such as Ale Browar, Pinta, Kormoran, Artezan, Pracownia Piwa, Ursa and Ciechan crowd the taps and fill the fridges of all three of these new multi-tap bars.
+Names of award-winning Polish breweries such as Ale Browar, Pinta, Kormoran, Artezan, Pracownia Piwa, Ursa and Ciechan are just some of the names to crowd the taps and fill the fridges of these multi-tap bars.
 Much of the beers brewed by these young upstarts are inspired by Belgian, British, Czech and American pale ales, wheat beers and stouts.
 However, many are also producing uniquely Polish beers made from locally sourced ingredients and, in some cases, they are reviving centuries-old recipes.

 Despite Poland’s reputation as being a historically vodka-based life-form, it also has a fabled history of craft brewing that dates as far back as the 13th century.
-For centuries, however, beer in Poland was exclusively consumed within a hoppy horseride of where it was brewed.
+For centuries, however, beer in Poland was exclusively consumed within a hoppy horse ride of where it was brewed.
 It wasn’t until the Industrial Revolution that Polish breweries started to ship domestically in larger quantities.
-This is when breweries like Zywiec and Tyskie grew to prominence and thrived in the golden age of the Austro-Hungarian empire.
+This is when breweries like Żywiec and Tyskie grew to prominence and thrived in the golden age of the Austro-Hungarian empire.
 The increased dominance of these massive breweries forced many of the smaller breweries out of business and by the end of WWII most had closed or been destroyed.

 It’s hard to say when the tide began to turn.
-Micro-breweries slowly came out of the woodwork in the 90’s and have grown steadily over the last decade.
-In Warsaw, one brand in particular is associated with Warsaw’s micro-brewed revolution: Ciechan.
+Micro-breweries slowly came out of the woodwork in the ’90s and have grown steadily over the last two decades.
+In Warsaw, one brand, in particular, is associated with Warsaw’s micro-brewed revolution: Ciechan.
 This small brewery from a small town an hour north of Warsaw embodies the long, rich, troubled, tragic and ultimately triumphant story of Polish micro-brews.
 Craft brewing in this town dates back to the 13th century and the brewery itself began brewing in the middle of the 19th century.
 After being ransacked in WWI it hung on by a thread during WWII (and even helped the home cause) only to be heavily subjugated by strict controls during Communism.
 In the 90’s the brewery emerged fully modernised and ready to fill the glasses of the newly freed market.
 Ciechan focused on technology and on developing unique beers, different to everything else on the Polish market.